CARES Preservation Program

 At the Atlanta Area Aquarium Association (AAAA), we are proud to be a part of the CARES Preservation program, a combined effort of hobbyists to support and preserve fish that come from areas around the world that are at risk due to environmental concerns.
 You don’t need a fish room, or even a large empty aquarium, to make a huge difference for the outcome of an at risk species of freshwater fish, and it is our goal at AAAA to help support our members interest in being a part of the conservation of at-risk species.

-This program allows you not only to gain new education and knowledge, but to feel truly good about helping to preserve species that may otherwise be unavailable for future generations to enjoy.
+This program allows you to not only gain new education and knowledge, but to assist in helping preserve species that may otherwise be unavailable for future generations to enjoy.

 What is the CARES Preservation Program?